-Namak Para are crunchy deep fried squares/diamond shaped crackers from India.
-It is prepared with all-purpose flour and/or wheat flour, lightly seasoned with cumin or caroms seeds.
-Deep fried food is always tasty but I usually avoid making it at home.
+Baked Namak Para are crunchy squares/diamond shaped crackers from India.
+It is traditionally deep fried and prepared with all-purpose flour and/or wheat flour, lightly seasoned with cumin or caroms seeds.
+Baking them makes it a guilt free snack.

-Over a year ago when Suma posted a baked version of these deep fried snack, I bookmarked the recipe.
-I finally made it past weekend for this week’s theme.
+Over a year ago when Suma posted a baked version of these deep fried snack.
+I bookmarked the recipe and finally made it past weekend for this week’s theme.
 These crackers are bit on the salty side and flavored with spice(s).

-I wonder how these would taste with a pinch of chili powder and that is to be tried the next time I bake these.
-These crackers make a good teatime snack or a snack to munch on watching TV or reading a book.
-Though the crackers are called namak para, the baked version does not exactly taste like the deep fried ones.
-To me these tasted more like the saltine cookies.
-I am happy with this baked version as long as it does not require deep frying and my apartment does have the deep fried oily odor for hours, despite leaving the windows open.
+Baked namak para are a good teatime snack or a snack to munch on watching TV or reading a book.
+Though the crackers are called namak para, baked version does not exactly taste like the deep fried ones.
+To me, these tasted more like saltine cookies.
+However, I am happy with this baked version.
+Next time I will try adding a pinch of chili powder and curious how that would taste!

 Yields: 24 – 30